-Kacey Musgraves Pays Tribute to Selena Quintanilla Exactly 24 Years After Her Houston Astrodome Concert
+Watch Kacey Musgraves Pay Tribute to Selena Quintanilla With ''Como La Flor'' Cover

 If you pay close attention, the 30-year-old star's on-stage outfit had the same vibe.

-To make Kacey's performance even more meaningful, Selena performed in Houston exactly 24 years ago.
-That's right, the country singer honored Selena's legacy on the exact date she took the Astrodome stage.
+To make Kacey's performance even more meaningful, Selena performed in Houston 24 years ago on Feb.
+26, 1995.
+That's right, the country singer honored Selena's legacy on a day before she took the Astrodome stage.
 We're not crying, you're crying.